israelali1424/Series_63/Chapter_2_ Regulation of Investment Advisers and Investment Adviser Representatives.md

 - For federal covered firms, only office locations matter
 - Pay close attention to the firm type when determining registration requirements
 - Practice reading questions carefully to identify crucial details

+The advisor is required to notify its clients of the identity and location of the agent (bank) providing custody services, but need not post this information on its website.

+IARs that are associated with state covered IAs must register in states where they have an office and also those where they have at least six retail clients.

+An investment adviser registers in a state by filing form ADV with the state through IARD (investment adviser registration depository).